-Assemble Total ECTS Mini Minimum ECTS required at each FHEQ level Award required for award Level 4 (UG) Level 5 (UG) Level 6 (UG) Level 7 (Master's) Level 8 (Doctoral) Integrated Master's Degree (MSci, MEng) 240 45 45 45 60 Bachelor's Degree with Honours (BSc (Hons), BEng (Hons)) 180 45 45 45 Ordinary Bachelor's Degree (BSc, BEng) 150 45 45 30 Diploma of Higher Education (DipHE) 120 45 45 Certificate of Higher Education (CertHE) 60 45 Bachelor of Medicine & Bachelor of Surgery (MBBS) Not credit rated
+Award Total ECTS Minimum ECTS required at each FHEQ level Minimum ECTS required at each FHEQ Award required for award 12 Level 4 (UG) Level 5 (UG) Level 6 (UG) Level 7 (Master's) Level 8 (Doctoral) Integrated Master's Degree (MSci, MEng) 240 45 45 45 60 Bachelor's Degree with Honours (BSc (Hons), BEng (Hons)) 180 45 45 45 Ordinary Bachelor's Degree (BSc, BEng) 150 45 45 30 Diploma of Higher Education (DipHE) 120 45 45 Certificate of Higher Education (CertHE) 60 45 Bachelor of Medicine & Bachelor of Surgery (MBBS) Not credit rated 13

 - 7.6 The Bachelor of Medicine & Bachelor of Surgery (MBBS) adheres to the College's curriculum framework but modules are not credit rated.
 Credit is notionally applied to modules to provide an indicative credit volume as set out in 6.4. - 7.7 In Year 4 of the MBBS programme, students undertake a one-year BSc programme which leads to the award of the BSc in Medical Sciences.
-The specific degree title is determined through the electives taken, which are approved and set out in the Programme Specification. - 7.8 Exceptionally, MBBS students may be permitted to undertake a one-year intercalated BSc degree at another University, which will replace their Year 4 programme of study at the College.
+The specific degree title is determined through the electives taken, which are approved and set out in the programme specification. - 7.8 Exceptionally, MBBS students may be permitted to undertake a one-year intercalated BSc degree at another University, which will replace their Year 4 programme of study at the College.
 Applications are subject to the approval of

-&lt;sup>12 Programmes which have a higher total ECTS requirement will reflect this in the Programme Specification.
+12 Programmes which have a higher total ECTS requirement will reflect this in the programme specification.

-&lt;sup>13 At least one full-time academic year is at level 7 of the FHEQ (i.e. at the level of the qualification).
+13 At least one full-time academic year is at level 7 of the FHEQ (i.e. at the level of the qualification).